powder-is-life/aliens/README.md

 https://github.com/altmetric/aho_corasick_matcher and modified to some extent to serve the needs of this task.

-## Edge cases, considerations, possible extensions
+## Extra information
 * Radars with multiple lines of different length are not supported
 * Addition of new aliens is simple by just adding a new class
+* This task was done in a really short time and thus it's minimalistic aproach of pure ruby

 ## False positives and negatives